The quest for purging my bookmarks

 In January 2023 I woke up to my browser bar containing dozens, if not hundreds, of unsorted links I never touched again.

 I hate looking at a mess I create myself.
 The problem is I get used to it too quickly.
-I can go on just fine, but operating in a clean distraction-free environment awakes my creativity.
+I can go on just fine for some time, but operating in a clean distraction-free environment awakes my creativity.
 Only one day of slacking is what I need to create a new pile of shame somewhere around me.
 And I won’t even notice until it grows substantially.

 I could wipe all my bookmarks without reading.
 But my past self saved those links on purpose.
 It felt wrong to nullify years of my effort just like that.